marc2332/bliss/doc/docs/config_p201.md

 9. Input signal channel (mandatory if input keyword is given).
 Valid:
     \[1, 10\]
 10. Interpret input signal polarity inverted (optional, default: False)
-11. Output signal: used for output gate signal
+11. Output signal: used for output gate signal (optional, default: {'channel' = 10})
-12. Output signal channel (mandatory if ouput keyword is given).
+12. Output signal channel (mandatory if ouput keyword is given, else set to 10).
 Valid:
-    \[9, 10\]
+    \[9, 10\] or use `None` to deactivate the output signal feature (to count with this channel).
 13. Output signal mode (optional, default: gate).
 Only possible value today is gate
 14. Channel configuration